Nora Aunor: 1970s

 Aunor continued to make teeny-bopper films alongside Tirso Cruz III.
-Together, they were known as Guy and Pip from their most successful film, Guy and Pip.
-The film stayed in the cinemas for six months, and was the top-grosser in the 1971 Manila Film Festival.
+Together they were known as Guy and Pip from their most successful film, Guy and Pip.
+The film stayed in cinemas for six months, and was the top grosser at the 1971 Manila Film Festival.

-Aunor eventually evolved from being a teen idol to dramatic actress when she received her first Best Actress award in 1972 for her film And God Smiled at Me from Quezon City Film Festival.
-She was first nominated as a best actress in FAMAS (Filipino Academy for Movies, Arts and Sciences) for A Gift of Love.
-Aunor was nominated 17 times and won 5 times by FAMAS for best actress, and was nominated 21 times by Gawad Urian, with 7 wins.
+Aunor evolved from a teen idol to a dramatic actress when she received her first Best Actress award in 1972 for And God Smiled at Me at the Quezon City Film Festival.
+She was first nominated for best actress by FAMAS (Filipino Academy for Movies, Arts and Sciences) for A Gift of Love.
+Aunor was nominated 17 times by FAMAS for best actress and won five times, and was nominated 21 times by Gawad Urian, with seven wins.

-In 1973, Aunor established her own film production company, NV Productions and produced its first film titled Carmela.
-She was again nominated in the 1974 FAMAS Awards for Paru-parung Itim (The Black Butterfly).
-She made Fe, Esperanza, Caridad (1974) another critically acclaimed film which was directed by three different directors namely Cirio H. Santiago and two National Artists for film; Gerardo de León and Lamberto V. Avellana.
+In 1973, Aunor established her own film production company, NV Productions, and produced its first film, Carmela.
+She was nominated in the 1974 FAMAS Awards for Paru-parung Itim (The Black Butterfly).
+She made Fe, Esperanza, Caridad (1974), a critically acclaimed film with three directors: Cirio H. Santiago and two National Artists for film, Gerardo de León and Lamberto V. Avellana.
 The film earned Aunor her third nomination at the 1975 FAMAS Awards.

-She also produced and starred in the hit film Banaue: Stairway to the Sky (1975) which was directed by national artist Gerardo de Leon.
-She played a courageous Ifugao chieftain’s daughter defending her tribe from nefarious outside forces.
-For this performance, Aunor received her fourth Best Actress nomination at the FAMAS Awards.
+She also produced and starred in the hit film Banaue: Stairway to the Sky (1975) directed by national artist Gerardo de León.
+She played a courageous Ifugao chieftain's daughter defending her tribe from nefarious outside forces.
+For this performance, Aunor received her fourth Best Actress nomination at the 1976 FAMAS Awards.

-In 1976, Aunor produced the film Alkitrang Dugo (Blood of Tar) through her own film production company, NV Productions.
-The film was based on the novel Lord of the Flies by the Nobel Prize-winning English author Sir William Golding.
-She continued to produce and act in films such as the period drama Tatlong Taong Walang Diyos (Three Years Without God).
-She played the role of a school teacher named Rosario, who experienced the atrocities of World War II.
-Her performance won her the very first best actress award given by the Manunuri ng Pelikulang Pilipino (Gawad Urian Award) and her first Best Actress Award from FAMAS.
-Tatlong Taong Walang Diyos has since been regarded by critics and audiences as one of the best Filipino films ever made.
+In 1976, Aunor produced the film Alkitrang Dugo (Blood of Tar) through NV Productions.
+It is based on Sir William Golding's novel Lord of the Flies.
+She continued to produce and act in films such as the period drama Tatlong Taong Walang Diyos (Three Years Without God), in which she played the schoolteacher Rosario, who experiences the atrocities of World War II.
+Her performance won her the first best actress award given by the Manunuri ng Pelikulang Pilipino (Gawad Urian Award) and her first Best Actress Award from FAMAS.
+Critics and audiences regard Tatlong Taong Walang Diyos as one of the best Filipino films ever made.